 - New: Free monthly gifts (PDFs downloads and lessons)

 *Remember that a basic account is free, so you can take advantage of the basic resources immediately.

-Here’s a few screenshots I grabbed from my phone for you.
-I have the Premium edition, so you may not see all these settings on basic, but regardless there is loads to learn:
+I have the Premium edition, so you may not see all these settings on basic, but regardless there is lots to get started with:

 Nice easy home screen helps you navigate to the tools you need.

 For each audio lesson, you'll see these options.
 Notice that you even get PDF lesson notes that you can download.